 Touch only devices (tablet or phone) most likely may not work without changes to the input logic.
 You have to translate touch to a mouse click.
 There may also be a problem with the interface layer blocking any clicks into the game layer that would be needed to move or look around.

 It's definitely solvable.
-You just need to plug the touch input controls into the standard controls in the SDotCharacter.
 There is plenty of help online about touch input if you need it.

 It will disappear once you placed at least one of those locations into the scene as seen in the lower image.